TouchStar/Resgenx/README.md

 Converts the given XML based resource file (.resx) to a strongly typed resource class file in C#.

 # Why is this needed ?
-The Resgen.exe program shipped with Mono does support generating strongly typed resource classes.
+The Resgen.exe program shipped with Mono does not support generating strongly typed resource classes.

 # Usage
 ```